 What I like most about Game of Thrones is that history relies heavily on its maps, and here Mr. George R.R.
 Martin has created a really detailed cartography.
 However, its followers have improved it to the point that it has been inevitable to make a post about it.

 The first map that I want to show you is the one of the creation of Westeros.
-From the beginning I identified the shape of its coasts with the island of Great Britain.
+From the beginning I identified the shape of its coasts with the island of Great Britain, although there are other interpretations using the map of Europe.
 Honestly, I thought the author simply reversed the map of the British island and changed some points, but it was something more complicated than that.

 The coastline of Westeros fits almost completely with that of the islands of Great Britain and Ireland.
 For this, Britain has had to be inverted, as in a mirror, and the island of Ireland has been rotated 180° and increased in size, to finally be placed to the south.